Last Updated: March 20, 2021

 Welcome to our comprehensive list of branding statistics!
-Before we jump into the facts and numbers that help businesses rise or fall, we need to clear out the basics: what is branding, and how important is it?
+Before we jump into the facts and numbers that help businesses rise or fall, we need to clear out the basics first about branding and its importance.

 Branding is a combination of distinctive design and marketing tactics used to promote a specific product or service.

 As for its importance, branding is widely regarded as one of the key factors in any business’s success.
 It’s just as important for small business operations as it is for large conglomerates and multinational companies.

 The Top Branding Statistics in 2021 and Beyond

 - Coca-Cola spends an average of $4 billion on branding each year.